-Ajay K. Mehrotra is Professor of Law at the Northwestern Pritzker School of Law, and an Affiliated Professor of History at Northwestern University.
-He is also currently the Executive Director and a Research Professor at the American Bar Foundation (ABF), an independent, non-profit research institute that focuses on the empirical and interdisciplinary study of law, legal institutions, and legal processes.
+Ajay K. Mehrotra is the William G. and Virginia K. Karnes Research Professor at the Northwestern Pritzker School of Law, and an Affiliated Professor of History at Northwestern University.
+He is the former Executive Director and currently a Research Professor at the American Bar Foundation (ABF), a Chicago-based, independent, non-profit research institute that focuses on the empirical and interdisciplinary study of law, legal institutions, and legal processes.

 His scholarship and teaching focus on legal history, tax law, and diversity in legal education and the profession.
 More generally, his research explores law and political economy in historical and comparative perspective, with a particular focus on tax law and policy.
 He also supervises independent student research and reading in tax law and policy, structured finance, and the history of American law and political economy.
 He is the author of Making the Modern American Fiscal State: Law, Politics and the Rise of Progressive Taxation, 1877-1929 (New York: Cambridge University Press, 2013), and co-editor (with Isaac William Martin and Monica Prasad) of The New Fiscal Sociology: Taxation in Comparative and Historical Perspective (New York: Cambridge University Press, 2009).